-IND 2406/DD 406 CAD Plant Layout
+IND 2406 CAD Plant Layout

 1 cl hr, 3 lab hrs, 2 cr (spring only) Applications of CAD software in industrial plant design.
-Creation of 2-D floor layouts with consideration given to production quantities. material flow, inventory control, personnel requirements, environmental conditions and restraints, heating and lighting, equipment specifications.
+Creation of 2-D floor layouts with consideration given to production quantities, material flow, inventory control, personnel requirements, environmental conditions and restraints, heating and lighting, equipment specifications.
 Alternate equipment placement configurations are developed to meet changing production needs.
 The student utilizes CAD software to develop the concepts and completes the term project with a 2-D plant layout and a 3-D rendering of the required facility.
-Prerequisites: MECH 1201/MT 201, MECH 1222/MT 222
+Prerequisites: MECH 1201, MECH 1222

-IND 2410/DD 410 Industrial Design II
+IND 2410 Industrial Design II

 2 cl hrs, 2 lab hrs, 3 cr (spring only) Continuation of IND 2313 Industrial Design I. This course adopts a handson approach to design problems.
 Students will use CAD/CAE programs to solve industrial design problems.
 Students will use rendering, shading, texture mapping and animation techniques to simulate effects of materials, finishes and moving parts related to machine design, civil architectural structures and product development.
 Students will be introduced to the advanced design features in solid modeling and will utilize the knowledge they gained from statics, strength of materials, material science and structural designs in various design projects.
-Prerequisites: IND 2313/DD 213, MECH 1233/MT 233; pre- or corequisite: IND 2304/DD 304 and MECH 1240/MT 240
+Prerequisites: IND 2313, MECH 1233; pre- or corequisite: IND 2304 and MECH 1240

-IND 2420/DD 420 Engineering Animation and Presentation
+IND 2420 Engineering Animation and Presentation

-1 cl hr, 2 lab hrs, 2 cr (fall only) The goal of the course is to apply engineering design methodologies to real-world engineering problems, using the computer as the central design tool, with emphasis on how to effectively test design concepts using computer simulation and animation.
+1 cl hr, 2 lab hrs, 2 cr (fall only) The goal of the course is to apply engineering design methodologies to real-world engineering problems using the computer as the central design tool, with emphasis on how to effectively test design concepts using computer simulation and animation.
 Students will learn techniques to present their design ideas through proper rendering of the 3D models.
-Students shall demonstrate the abilities to design and animate common motions used in mechanical systems as well as in architectural fly-around.
-Prerequisites: MECH 1233/MT 233, IND 2304/DD 304
+Students shall demonstrate their abilities to design and animate common motions used in mechanical systems as well as in architectural fly-around.
+Prerequisites: MECH 1233, IND 2304